-Cheese is the yummiest dairy product that has been unreservedly enjoyed over centuries.
-You can find a number of types of cheese, having different colors, flavors, and textures.
-Some of the most common types of cheese that can be used as pizza toppings or used to add more flavor to scrumptious pasta are feta, Brie, cheddar, gouda, parmesan, Romano, and blue cheese.
+You can find a number of types of cheese, having different colors, flavors and textures.
+Some of the most common types of cheese are feta, Brie, cheddar, gouda, parmesan, Romano and blue cheese.

 The sensation you get when you walk into a bakery and smell the pleasant aroma of baked goods coming right out of the oven is simply priceless.

-Have a sneak peek into the cake category and you will be mesmerized by the huge variety of cakes.
-The Ice cakes, layer cakes, cupcakes, cheesecakes, and roulades are just a bunch of many kinds of cakes that you can find at any bakery shop.
+Have a sneak peek into the cake category and you will be mesmerized by the huge variety available including ice cakes, layer cakes, cupcakes, cheesecakes, and roulades.

 3. Pies and Tarts

-In pies, you have options of an apple pie, banana pie, chocolate pie, coconut pie, and fruit pies while in tarts, you can choose from a chocolate tart, berries tart, cream tart, almond, and peanut tart, etc.
+In pies, you have options of an apple pie, banana pie, chocolate pie, coconut pie, and fruit pies while in tarts, you can choose from a chocolate tart, berries tart, cream tart, almond, etc.

 1. Prawns and Shrimp

-Most health-conscious people have shrimp and prawns in their healthy eating plan.
-Shrimps are loaded with protein, selenium, vitamin D, and B12 while prawns have bountiful of potassium, calcium, protein, phosphorus, vitamins E and A.
+Shrimp is loaded with protein, selenium, vitamin D, and B12 while prawns have bountiful amounts of potassium, calcium, protein, phosphorus, vitamins E and A.

-The American Heart Association suggests eating seafood, especially shrimps and prawns, twice a week.
-Why is that so?
-That’s because their consumption may help reduce the chances of heart diseases.
+The American Heart Association suggests eating seafood, especially shrimp and prawns, twice a week to reduce the risk of heart disease.

-A quick, simple meal that also provides you oodles of protein has to be tuna fish.
-Whether you eat fresh tuna or canned one, it will provide you with plenty of health benefits.
+Whether you eat fresh tuna or canned, it will provide you with plenty of health benefits.

 Research shows that eating tuna lowers the risk of heart problems, strokes, cancer, and eye diseases.
 It also consists of essential omega-3 fats DHA and EPA.
 It has been estimated that one serving of 500g canned tuna can provide you with 46% of DHA and EPA.

-One of the biggest reasons behind that is that salmon happens to be dense with nutrients such as protein, vitamins, and minerals.
+Salmon is dense with nutrients such as protein, vitamins, and minerals.
 Studies also suggest that eating salmon regularly can help decrease the risk of heart disease and stroke.
-It is one of those superfoods that is great for the skin, hair, and nails.
+It is one of those superfoods that is great for the skin, hair and nails.

 I’m a huge nut fan.
 I eat them almost daily.
 Fatty?
 Yes.
 Nutritious?
 Yes.
 Plenty of protein.
 Good-for-you fats.
 Not to mention delicious.